- Personal information we collect about you

 We use a third-party supplier for badge fulfilment and lead scanning services.
 They’ll process your information for us, and for the exhibitors that you authorise to access your information when they scan your badge.

 You can set your browser to reject cookies (see the ‘Help’ menu of your browser to find out how to do this), but please bear in mind that if you do this, certain user-generated features of our websites cannot be provided to you.
-You won’t be able to log in to the IMEX websites to manage your participation online without accepting cookies.

 When we share your personal information with others